jeyrb/hass_supernotify/README.md

 ### Message formatting

-To send a glob of html to include in email, set `message_html` in service_data.
+To send a glob of html to include in email, set `message_html` in action data.
 This will be ignored by other delivery methods that don't handle email.
 This can be also be used to have a notification with only a title ( that gets picked up for mobile push, alexa and other brief communications ) with a much more detailed body only for email.